Institution / private strategy mode

 Deployment readiness

-A disciplined internal read avoids false confidence and missed opportunities.
+A stronger internal read reduces both false confidence and missed opportunity.

 +